German bombing of Belgrade: Yugoslav coup d'état

 Following Germany's 1938 Anschluss of Austria, Yugoslavia shared a border with the Third Reich and came under increasing pro-Axis political pressure as its neighbours fell into line with the Axis powers.
 In April 1939, Yugoslavia gained a second frontier with Italy when Italy invaded Albania.
 Between September and November 1940, Hungary joined the Tripartite Pact, Italy invaded Greece, and Romania also joined the Pact.
 From that time, Yugoslavia was almost surrounded by Axis powers or their client states, and its neutral stance toward the war was under tremendous pressure.
 On 14 February 1941, Adolf Hitler invited Prime Minister Dragiša Cvetković and Foreign Minister Aleksandar Cincar-Marković to Berchtesgaden, and requested that Yugoslavia also join the Pact.
 On 1 March, Bulgaria joined, and the next day, German troops entered Bulgaria from Romania, closing the ring around Yugoslavia.

 Further pressure was applied by Hitler on 4 March 1941, when the Yugoslav regent, Prince Paul, visited Berchtesgaden, but the prince delayed a decision.
 On 6 March, the Royal Yugoslav Army Air Force (Vazduhoplovstvo Vojske Kraljevine Jugoslavije, VVKJ) was secretly mobilised.
-The following day, British troops began landing in Greece to bolster the country's defences against the Italians.
+The following day, British troops began landing in Greece to bolster that country's defences against the Italians.
 On 12 March, the VVKJ began dispersing to auxiliary airfields.
 By 20 March, the VVKJ's dispersal had been completed.
 Hitler, wishing to secure his southern flank in anticipation of Germany's impending invasion of the Soviet Union, demanded that Yugoslavia sign the Pact.
 On 25 March, the Yugoslav government complied.
-Two days later, a group of VVKJ and Yugoslav Royal Guard officers, led by Brigadier General Borivoje Mirković, deposed Prince Paul in the Yugoslav coup d'état.
-He was replaced by his 17-year-old nephew Peter.
+Two days later, a group of VVKJ and Royal Guard officers, led by Brigadier General Borivoje Mirković, deposed Prince Paul in a coup d'état.
+Paul's 17-year-old nephew Peter assumed full power as King.